Transgressions and Chern characters in coarse homotopy theory: Functors and natural transformations

 \subsection{The topological transgression}

 In this section we construct for any weak equivariant Borel-Moore homology theory $E^{G}:G\LCH^{+}\to \cC$ the topological transgression as a natural transformation

-It is a homotopy theoretic generalization to the context of all of $G\BC$ of the transgression defined in \cite{wulff_axioms}.
+It is a homotopy theoretic generalization of the transgression defined in \cite{wulff_axioms} to the context of all of $G\BC$.

 Assume that $X$ is in $G\BC$ and let $U$ be an invariant coarse entourage of $X$ containing the diagonal.
 We consider $(X,U)$ as an object of $G\BC^{\cC}$ from \cref{kophprthgertrtgegrtg}.
 By \cite[Lem.
-3.6]{Bunke:2024aa} (see \cref{pkhoprtorptgiporetgertgetrg}) we can define the Higson corona $ \partial_{h} P_{U}(X)$ of the metric Rips complex using continuous functions.
+3.6]{Bunke:2024aa} (see \cref{pkhoprtorptgiporetgertgetrg}) we can define the Higson corona $ \partial_{h} P_{U}(X)$ of the metric Rips complex using continuous functions with the condition on the variation instead of bounded functions as in \cref{kiogwergewrfwrefw}.
 We have an exact sequence

 of commutative $G$-$C^{*}$-algebras.
 Recall that $X_{U}$ in $G\BC$ denotes the underlying $G$-bornological space of $X$ equipped with the $G$-coarse structure generated by $U$.
 The inclusion $X_{U}\to P_{U}(X)$ as the zero skeleton is equivariant and becomes a coarse equivalence after forgetting the $G$-action.
 By \cref{kopbrwgregrefwr} we therefore get an isomorphism of Higson coronas in $G\CH$.
 This isomorphism is the component at $(X,U)$ of a natural isomorphism of functors